yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

     ![On the screen, Deploy Azure App Service is highlighted.](images/stepbystep/media/image89d.png "Deploy Azure App Service")

 12. In a previous exercise, we created a deployment slot for the web app.
 Deployment slots are actually live apps with their own hostnames.
 App content and configuration elements can be swapped between two deployment slots, including the production slot.
-In the "Azure App Service Deploy" panel, locate the **Deploy to slot** checkbox and click it to checked.
+In the "Azure App Service Deploy" panel, locate the **Deploy to Slot or App Service Environment** checkbox and set it to checked.

     ![On the panel, Deploy to slot is highlighted.](images/stepbystep/media/image89e.png "Azure App Service Deploy")

 13. The checkbox will trigger the panel to update with additional configuration items.
-In the **Resource group** dropdown, select **TailspinToys-dev**.
+In the **Resource group** dropdown, select the appropriate resource group you created in the previous exercise.
 In the **Slot** dropdown, select **staging**.

     ![On the panel, Resource group and Slot are highlighted.](images/stepbystep/media/image89f.png "Deployment slot configuration")